ZijingWu381/COVID-19_Twitter_Sentiment_Analysis/README.md

 ## Methods & Designs

 Given the course based nature of the project, it is worth trying out multiple different machine learning techniques for our task.
 We used the classic logistic regression as the baseline algorithm in this project and then implemented Multinomial NB, SVM, and BiLSTM classifiers.
 NB and SVM are two machine learning approaches that traditionally perform well in sentiment classification tasks.
 Compared to neural networks, both algorithms require comparatively short training time and yield relatively high classification accuracy with limited data.
 It is commonly held that Support Vector Machine has an overall high performance especially with large feature sets.
-While when dealing with relatively small feature sets, Naive Bayes performs well [9] [10] Finally, we leverage the large amount of data to build and train a BiLSTM classifier.
+While when dealing with relatively small feature sets, Naive Bayes performs well (Bhavitha et al., 2017), (Mittal & Patida, 2019).
+Finally, we leverage the large amount of data to build and train a BiLSTM classifier.

 The following will elaborate our text preprocessing process, evaluation metric.
 For each model, we will explain the model design and tuning process, following which we will present the result on the test set for comparison.